- Home

 Loss of sexual pleasure

-People who have had a body part such as a breast or prostate removed, may need to explore touch and stimulation to other parts of the body to feel ready for sex.
+As side effects improve, many people start to enjoy sex again.
+If you had your breast or prostate removed, you may need to explore touch and stimulation to other parts of the body to feel ready for sex.

 Tips for increasing your enjoyment of sex

-- Consider touching, hugging and kissing.
-This is a chance to feel close to your partner without expectations of sexual penetration.
+- Consider agreeing to just touching, hugging and kissing.
+This is a chance to feel close to your partner and relax knowing there’s no expectation of sex.

-- Choose a time when you won’t be disturbed and set the mood with soft lighting, candles and music.
+- Choose a time when you won’t be disturbed, and set a calming peaceful atmosphere.

 - Place your partner’s hands and fingers on the areas that arouse and excite you – or touch those areas yourself.